 Thoughts & Sweet Spots

-Mostly this looks like an expensive award chart and it looks as if most people will struggle to get great value out of it if they’re buying miles in the frequent Mileage Plan miles sales and looking to use those to book Singapore Airlines awards…but there are a few good deals to be had.
+Mostly this looks like an expensive award chart and it looks as if most people will struggle to get great value out of it if they’re buying miles in the frequent Mileage Plan miles sales and looking to use those to book Singapore Airlines awards.

 The best price we normally see for Alaska Miles is ~1.97 cents/mile and applying that cost to a number of popular routes shows just how expensive this award chart actually is: